hyunjunian/Poor-Charlie-s-Almanack/en.md

 Economics, in turn, took in from a biologist the “tragedy of the commons” model, thus correctly finding a wicked “invisible foot” in coexistence with Adam Smith’s angelic “invisible hand.”
 These days, there is even some behavioral economics, wisely seeking aid from psychology.

-> Economics took in from a biologist the “tragedy of the commons” model, thus correctly finding a wicked “invisible foot” in coexistence with Adam Smith’s angelic “invisible hand.”
->

 However, an extremely permissive practice like “take what you wish” was not destined to have 100 percent admirable results in soft science.
 Indeed, in some of its worst outcomes, it helped changes like the assimilation of Freudianism in some literature departments; the importation into many places of extremist political ideologies of the left or right that had, for their possessors, made regaining objectivity almost as unlikely as regaining virginity; and 3) the importation into many law and business schools of hard-form, efficient market theory by misguided would-be experts in corporate finance, one of whom kept explaining Berkshire Hathaway’s investing success by adding standard deviations of luck until, at six standard deviations, he encountered enough derision to force a change in explanation.

 Moreover, even when it avoided such lunacies, “take what you wish” had some serious defects.
 For instance, takings from more fundamental disciplines were often done without attribution, sometimes under new names, with little attention given to rank in a fundamentalness order for absorbed concepts.
 Such practices 1) act like a lousy filing system that must impair the successful use and synthesis of absorbed knowledge and 2) do not maximize in soft science the equivalent of Linus Pauling’s systematic mining of physics to improve chemistry.
 There must be a better way.